MaickOliveir/CatAPI-Retrofit-viewbinding/README.md

 Sample app to apply Retrofit library.
-Glide, Moshi and view binding is also used;
+Glide, Moshi and view binding is also used.